Shure SM7: Development

 Shure designed the Unidyne microphone element in 1939, then greatly improved it in 1959, based on research and development by Shure engineer Ernie Seeler.
 The smaller Unidyne III appeared six years later, designed by Seeler to be the transducer inside the SM series of microphones, including the popular SM56, SM57 and SM58, used live on stage and in the recording studio.
 "SM" stands for "Studio Microphone".

 Adapting the Unidyne III element for increased bass response, Seeler designed the large and heavy SM5 microphone in 1966, intended for broadcasting applications such as for announcers in radio stations and television studios.
 In 1973, the SM5 was updated and reduced in size to become the SM7, which was widely adopted in radio and TV, but occasionally used in recording studios.
 Compared to the SM57, the SM7 has a flatter (more neutral) frequency response, but also has two recessed switches for tailoring the response curve.
 One switch is a high-pass filter to reduce low frequency rumble, and the other is a mid-frequency reduction to attenuate and flatten out the SM7's inherent "presence" peak.

-In 1999 the SM7A model appeared with extra shielding against electromagnetic interference (for instance from television CRTs), and in 2001 the SM7B model added a larger windscreen to reduce breathy plosives.
+In 1999, the SM7A model appeared with extra shielding against electromagnetic interference (for instance, from television CRTs).
+In 2001, the SM7B model added a larger windscreen to reduce breathy plosives.

+Two decades later, in 2023, Shure added to its product line the SM7dB model with a built-in preamplifier to improve the low output of previous models without the need for an external amplifier.
+For about $100 USD more, it incorporated circuit design licensed from the popular Cloudlifter external preamp.

 Broadcast

-The SM7 is one of three very popular microphones in radio and television stations, used by deejays and voice-over announcers.
+The SM7 is one of three very popular microphones in radio and television stations, used by DJs and voice-over announcers.
 The other two are the American Electro-Voice RE20 (1968) and the German Sennheiser MD 421 (1960).
 The Sennheiser and Electro-Voice models are used widely on the concert stage and in recording studios.
 The EV RE20 was updated to the RE27N/D.

 Portrayed on television in the early 1990s, the SM7 was seen in the series about the fictional town of Cicely, Alaska: Northern Exposure with KHBR radio deejay Chris Stevens (John Corbett) providing commentary and narration for each episode.
 The microphone was used without its windscreen, revealing the extended metal grille protecting the microphone element.
 The typical radio station mounts the microphone in this manner, hanging from a robust boom arm extending out over the workspace.